Gertrud Natzler: Career

 Gertrud started to have an interest in pottery, and got Otto interested as well.
 After teaching themselves and studying at the ceramics studio of Franz Iskra, they opened their own studio and worked full-time as ceramicists.
 Otto and Gertrud soon became recognised for their art.
 Their first exhibition was in 1937, at the Galerie Würthle.
 On 11 March 1938, they learned that their works exhibited at the Exposition Internationale des Arts et Techniques dans la Vie Moderne had been awarded a silver medal.
 Later the same day, German troops marched into Austria, precipitating the annexation of Austria by Nazi Germany.
 They immediately began preparing to leave for the United States, with the help of Otto's cousin in Los Angeles.
 They married in June, and left Austria for Los Angeles in September.

 The Natzlers started a new studio in Los Angeles, where she remained for the rest of her life.
 At first, they used a wheel and kiln brought from Vienna, and they made a living by offering individual instruction at their studio as well as selling their work.
-Recognition of the Natzlers' work in the United States began in 1939, when they won first prize at the Ceramic National.
+Recognition of the Natzlers' work in the United States began in 1938, when they won first prize at the National Ceramic Exhibition at the Syracuse Museum of Fine Arts.
 Their first full exhibition was in San Diego the following year, and it was followed by many more over the three decades thereafter.
 Between 1956 and 1960, the Natzlers were summer artists-in-residence at the Brandeis Institute.

 For the most part, Gertrud worked as a potter and Otto as a glazer.
 Gertrud was remarkable from their Vienna days for throwing thin-walled vessels.
 From her early days in California, she was recognised for her skill at creating forms of "delicacy" by potters such as Harrison McIntosh.
 New York Times critic Lisa Hammel remarked in 1986 that her work was "always in equilibrium…Even the most violent glazes are held in a state of restraint by Gertrud's thin, gently curving shapes".
 Over her career, she threw more than 25,000 vessels.

+In Natzler's words:It must of necessity start out with the centering of the clay.
+This takes strength and an iron grip.
+The further the form develops, the more delicate the touch must become until in the end there is simply a describing of the curve, a movement of hands - with the yielding clay in between - that determines the final line.
+In the end, it will be like a form grown by nature, something alive, as indeed it is, having become infused with the life the sensitive hand has lent it.